 Originally founded as Twickenham in 1809, the city was renamed Huntsville in 1811 to honor John Hunt, the area’s first settler.
 Initially, its main industry was cotton, but the city grew and the economy expanded to include textile mills and railroad transportation connections.

-After the Civil War, Huntsville was still dependent on cotton and textile production, but the area became more industrialized by the turn of the 20th Century.
-The city’s economy floundered during the Great Depression, but the establishment of several munitions factories and the Army’s Redstone Arsenal during World War II was the catalyst for Huntsville’s recovery.
+The area became more industrialized by the turn of the 20th Century.
+The establishment of several munitions factories and the Army’s Redstone Arsenal during World War II was the catalyst for Huntsville’s recovery after the Great Depression.

 Asbestos is extremely dangerous to human health.
-The tiny asbestos fibers are easy to inhale or swallow, and once inside the body, they can build up over time and trigger diseases such as asbestos-related lung cancer, asbestosis, and malignant mesothelioma.
+The tiny asbestos fibers are easy to inhale or swallow, and once inside the body, they can build up over time.
+Exposure triggers diseases such as asbestos-related lung cancer, asbestosis, and malignant mesothelioma.

 Huntsville Job Sites Where Asbestos Exposure Occurred